Saqib Nisar

 Mian Saqib Nisar (میاں ثاقب نثار; born 18 January 1954) is a Pakistani jurist who served as the 25th Chief Justice of Pakistan from 31 December 2016 till 17 January 2019.
-He has previously served as the Law Secretary.
-He also served as a visiting professor of law at the University of Punjab where he provided instructions on constitutional law.
+He was previously the federal Law Secretary.
+He was also a visiting professor of law at the University of the Punjab, teaching constitutional law.

-Ascended as the Justice of the Supreme Court on 18 February 2010, he was elevated as chief justice when Justice Anwar Zaheer Jamali reached his constitutionally set retiring age.
+Ascended as a judge of the Supreme Court on 18 February 2010, he was elevated as chief justice when Justice Anwar Zaheer Jamali reached his constitutionally set retiring age.

 Early life and education

-His father Mian Nisar was an advocate who belonged to an Arain family of Lahore.
+Nisar was born in 1954 in Lahore, West Punjab, into a Punjabi Muslim Arain family.
+His father, Mian Nisar was an advocate.
 Nisar was educated at the Cathedral High School no 1 in Lahore where he matriculated and enrolled at Government College University (GCU) where he graduated with a B.A. degree in 1977.
-He later went to attend the Punjab University where he secured LLB in civil law in 1980.
+He later joined Punjab University Law College where he secured LLB in civil law in 1980.
+He took active part in co-curricular activities during his study.
+He was also a part of Law College's debating society.

 While being an undergraduate student at the GCU Lahore, he was selected to be a member of the international delegation representing Pakistan in International Youth Conference held in Tripoli in Libya in 1973.

-Career
+Legal career

 Early career

 Soon after his graduation with a law degree, Nisar enrolled as an advocate and began private practice of law at the District Court in 1980.
 In 1982, he enrolled as an advocate of the Lahore High Court.
 He practiced law as an advocate for a decade until he enrolled as an advocate Supreme Court in 1992, subsequently relocating to Islamabad.
 In 1991, he was elected as a Secretary-General of the Lahore High Court bar.

 On 29 March 1997, he was appointed as Law Secretary at the Ministry of Justice and Law (MoJL)– a chief bureaucratic position inside the law and justice ministry.
 His appointment as the Law Secretary of Pakistan was nominated and confirmed by Prime Minister Nawaz Sharif immediately after being elected in general elections held in 1997.
-His appointment as a law secretary was noted as the first time in the history of the country that some one from the Bar had been appointed to such post.
+His appointment as a law secretary was noted as the first time in the history of the country that someone from the Bar had been appointed to such post.

 On 22 May 1998, he was elevated as judge at the Lahore High Court after a nomination summary sent by Prime Minister Sharif, only to be confirmed as judge of Lahore High Court by then-President Rafiq Tarrar.
 As a judge in Lahore High Court, he heard and passed judgements on many important cases involving the resolution of disputes on the civil matters, commercial banking disputes, and tax evasions/avoidances.

 In 2000, Nisar was among those judges at the Lahore High Court, who when given chance to either resign or accept military provisional constitutional order enacted by Military Dictator General Musharraf, took the oath under the new provisional constitutional order and was continue to allow hearing cases at the Lahore High Court.